alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 (the probability of getting that particular observation over all possible outcomes of the experiment).
-Note that we have two standard probability distributions (the prior and the evidence), and two conditional probabilities here (the likelihood and the posterior) here.
-The one we really care about is the posterior (our belief in the model parameters conditioned on the data), but in practice it is much easier to compute the likelihood; Bayes' rule tells us how these two are connected.
+Note that we have two standard probability distributions (the prior and the evidence), and two conditional probabilities (the likelihood and the posterior).
+The one we really care about is the posterior (our belief in the model parameters conditioned on the data, since the model parameters are uncertain but the data is known), but in practice it is much easier to compute the likelihood; Bayes' rule tells us how these two are connected and makes these kind of computations more practical.

 In practice, for most models one cannot compute the evidence very easily, so instead of computing the posterior directly, one draws samples from it.
 A common technique for this is Markov Chain Monte Carlo (MCMC) sampling.
 A number of software libraries have been written in recent years to make carrying out this sampling straightforward using what are known as *probabilistic programming languages*.
 These languages formally treat variables as probability distributions with priors and then draw samples from the posterior to allow the user to more easily perform inference.

 Note that because I will ultimately draw samples from the posterior, rather than compute the probability density function itself, most of the plots in this story will not have meaningful vertical axis scales, as the scale will depend on the number of samples that were drawn.
 Thus in most cases I simply omit labels on the vertical axes, as these are implicitly the number of samples in each case.

 #### A Hierarchical Bayesian Model For Voting

-In the linear regression model, I effectively treated the vote probability as a single, unchanging value.
+In the linear regression model, we effectively treat the vote probability as a single, unchanging value.
 This is the same as saying that every voter in our model is identical.
 Given the political polarization in the US, this is probably not a very good assumption.
 Although the data seems to strongly suggest that the mail-in votes are consistently in favor of one candidate, this is not the same as saying all voters are identical.
 In the following, I build a model to relax this assumption, using what is known as a hierarchical Bayesian model.

-If the above model of assuming that every voter is identical is one extreme, then the other extreme is to assume that every voter is different and I would need to estimate hundreds of thousands to millions of parameters to fit our model.
+If the above model of assuming that every voter is identical is one extreme, then the other extreme is to assume that every voter is different and we would need to estimate hundreds of thousands to millions of parameters to fit our model.
 This is not exactly practical, so a hierarchical model posits a middle ground that the vote probability is itself drawn from a probability distribution.
-Note that this goes a step further than simply making the model Bayesian by treating the vote probability as a probability distribution -- in the model, each incremental update of votes has a single vote probability associated with it, but that probability is drawn from a probability distribution and thus can vary.
-By quantifying this variability I will be able to estimate the uncertainty in the final outcome.
+In this manner, we can use a probability distribution to describe the overall population of voters, and thus rather than fitting a parameter for every single voter, we just need to fit a few parameters to specify the distribution.

+This structure is why hierarchical models are so powerful: probability distributions can be described with only a small number of parameters, so they are easy to fit, but we will see that it vastly expands the range of outcomes that the model is able to produce.
+This is in essence why hierarchical models can be so powerful -- they guard against overfitting by using only a few parameters, but they can still produce a large variety of outcomes.

-In the following, I model the vote probability by assuming that each vote update has a single vote probability associated with it, and that vote probability is drawn from a beta distribution.
-A beta distribution is a distribution defined over the interval $[0,1]$ with two shape parameters
-$a$ and $b$ that lets us flexibly specify a wide range of outcomes.
-If
-$a$ and $b$ are less than 1, then the distribution is biased towards the extreme values of 0 or 1, while if they are greater than 1 then the distribution is biased towards 0.5.
-If $a > b$, then the model is more biased towards 1, while if $b > a$ then the model is biased towards 0.
+In the following, we model the vote probability by assuming that each vote update has a single vote probability associated with it, and that vote probability is drawn from a beta distribution.
+A beta distribution is a distribution defined over the interval $[0,1]$ with two shape parameters $a$ and $b$ that lets us flexibly specify a wide range of outcomes.
+If $a$ and $b$ are less than 1, then the distribution is biased towards the extreme values of 0 or 1, while if they are greater than 1 then the distribution is biased towards 0.5.
+If $a > b$, then the model is more biased towards 1, while if $b
-Thus I can specify a range of distributions with just two parameters.
+> a$ then the model is biased towards 0.
+Thus we can specify a huge range of distributions with just two parameters.

 ```
 from scipy.stats import beta